 2 Corinthians 8:21 (NIV)

 Corporate worship at Faith Community Church looks a bit different these days, as it does for all congregations seeking to protect the health and well-being of their members and neighbors.
 Our primary aim is to respond in proper worship to our God, but we believe doing so entails caring for the health of the most vulnerable among us.
-Here’s what you can expect during the course of Restore Illinois Phase 4 , based on the Illinois Department of Public Health (IDPH) Guidelines for Places of Worship.
+Here’s what you can expect.

-In an effort to maintain proper social distancing, we are keeping attendance capacity in our Worship Center (sanctuary) to 25 people.
-If you would like to attend, please email our church office administrator, Rosa Matos, at email@example.com and share when to expect you.
-If you forget to email, please don’t let doing so stop you from attending!
-In between services our elders serve our congregation by sanitizing and disinfecting high-touch areas.
-You will also notice alternating rows of seats are blocked off in order to enable attenders to select a seat at a proper distance from others.
+In an effort to maintain proper social distancing, we are keeping attendance capacity in our Worship Center (sanctuary) to 50 people.
+Overflow seating is available in our Mission Center.
+Our elders serve our congregation by sanitizing and disinfecting high-touch areas.
+You will also notice our seats are distanced in order to enable attenders to select a seat at a proper distance from others.

 MASKS & HAND SANITIZER

 As in all indoor spaces in Illinois, we ask that you bring or wear a mask while in our building and during our outdoor fellowship time while talking with others.
 There are several people in our congregation who have dedicated themselves to providing re-usable masks throughout the pandemic, both for adults and children.
 We have an ample supply of masks and you are welcome to take one (either disposable or washable) for your own use to keep.
 You will also find hand sanitizer readily available in our lobby and narthex and throughout the building.